mach-composer/mach-composer-cli/docs/src/index.md

 - A configuration framework for managing MACH-services configuration, using infrastructure-as-code underneath (powered by Terraform)
 - A microservices architecture based on modern serverless technology (AWS Lambda and Azure Functions), including (alpha) support for building your microservices with the Serverless Framework
 - Multi-tenancy support for managing many instances of your platform, that share the same library of microservices
 - CI/CD tools for automating the delivery of your MACH ecosystem
-- Tight integration with AWS an Azure, including an (opinionated) setup of these cloud environments
+- Tight integration with AWS, Azure and GCP
+- Opt-in functionality for smart management of dependencies between components, reducing deployment time and risk

 The framework is intended as the 'centerpiece' of your MACH architecture and incorporates industry best practises such as the 12 Factor Methodology,